Pedro Pablo Treviño Villarreal: Private sector

-Public Administration
+Public administration

-Within the public sector he was the Secretary of the General Director of the National Lottery for the Public Assistance from 1996 to 1997, Deputy Minister of Trade and Industry of Nuevo León's state from 2003 to 2006 and General Director of the Corporation for the Development of Nuevo León's Borderland in Nuevo León's state government from 2006 until 2009.
+Within the public sector he was the secretary of the general director of the National Lottery for the Public Assistance from 1996 to 1997, deputy minister of trade and industry of Nuevo León's state from 2003 to 2006 and general director of the Corporation for the Development of Nuevo León's Borderland in Nuevo León's state government from 2006 until 2009.

-On July 20, 2010, the Governor, Rodrigo Medina de la Cruz appointed him Minister of Labor of the state government of Nuevo León, where he served until February 2012.
+On July 20, 2010, the governor, Rodrigo Medina de la Cruz, appointed him Minister of Labor of the state government of Nuevo León, where he served until February 2012.

-Elected Office
+Elected office

 LXII Legislature of the Mexican Congress

-In the 2012 federal elections he was elected Federal Deputy by the 12th Federal District of Nuevo León so on July 6 of that same year he received the Electoral Federal Institute's record of majority that accredits him as Elected Federal Deputy by having obtained 126 thousand 069 votes (46.01% of the votes cast), and which makes him the Federal Deputy candidate with the highest number of votes received nationally.
+In the 2012 federal elections he was elected federal deputy for the 12th Federal District of Nuevo León so on July 6 of that same year he received the Electoral Federal Institute's record of majority that accredits him as elected federal deputy by having obtained 126,069 votes (46.01% of the votes cast), and which makes him the federal deputy candidate with the highest number of votes received nationally.

-On August 29, he was sworn as Federal Deputy of the LXII Legislature of the Mexican Congress.
-He has served as the Chairman of the Committee on Budget and Public Account, and as a member of the Northern Border Affairs, Competitiveness, and Special Exportation Manufacturing Industry committees.
+On August 29, he was sworn as federal deputy of the LXII Legislature of the Mexican Congress.
+He has served as the chairman of the Committee on Budget and Public Account, and as a member of the Northern Border Affairs, Competitiveness, and Special Exportation Manufacturing Industry committees.
 Additionally, he was vice president of the Group of Friendship Mexico - France and member of the Group of Friendship Mexico - Japan.